K-Paz de la Sierra: About

-K-Paz de la Sierra became well known in the United States, México, Center and South America, in just the first two months of the band's debut they were able to capture the hearts of many, surpassing their popularity in México over Montez de Durango by far.
+K-Paz de la Sierra became well known in the genre within the United States, Mexico, and throughout South America within the first months of the band's debut.
+Their popularity grew further in Mexico in comparison to other Duranguense bands.

-The company Procan (Virgilio Canales - Grupo Liberacion) and Disa Records (Discos Sabinas), who were their main Label and promoting company.
+The company Procan (Virgilio Canales - Grupo Liberacion) and Disa Records (Discos Sabinas), were their main labels and promoting company for the band.